-- a) The Adjudicator will be provided with full details of the Festival in writing as specified in the Adjudicator's Contract - b) Ensure the Adjudicator inspects the stage conditions and technical facilities before the Festival starts. - c) Organise reasonable hotel accommodation, with appropriate writing facilities, for the Adjudicator if required. - d) Adjudicators must not be in the position where they could adjudicate on the same team at more than one level of the Festival. - e) An Adjudicator's Steward should be appointed to meet and look after the Adjudicator throughout the Festival - f) The Adjudicator should be provided with a small desk or writing board with an electrical lamp and a copy of the programme.
+- a) The Adjudicator will be provided with full details of the Festival in writing as specified in the Adjudicator's Contract - b) Ensure the Adjudicator inspects the stage conditions and technical facilities before the Festival starts. - c) Organise reasonable hotel accommodation, with appropriate writing facilities, for the Adjudicator if required. - d) Adjudicators must not be in the position where they could adjudicate on the same team at more than one level of the Festival.

+- e) An Adjudicator's Steward should be appointed to meet and look after the Adjudicator throughout the Festival. - f) The Adjudicator should be provided with a small desk or writing board with an electrical lamp and a copy of the programme. - g) Remember we employ the adjudicator and can insist that the contract is adhered to.